KristijanManovski/Portfolio/README.md

 •	Scrum
 •	Kanban
 •	Microsoft Office
+• JIRA
+• Kiwi

 __Manual Testing__

-- Can perform manual functional and usability testing of web applications
+- Can perform manual functional and usability testing of web applications.
-- Gained hands-on experience by testing applications created for educational purposes
+- Gained hands-on experience by testing applications created for educational purposes.
-- Gained a lot of experience by testing websites during my 8 months education at SEDC Academy for software testing
+- Gained a lot of experience by testing websites during my 8 months education at SEDC Academy for software testing.
+- Skilled in exploratory testing techniques to uncover unforeseen issues and enhance overall product quality.
+- Capable of crafting detailed test cases, executing test scenarios, and reporting issues effectively to improve software quality.

 __Test Analysis & Design__